 To ensure you have the desired number of graphics overlay channels available, go to your settings and navigate to the Advanced tab.

-Next, in the ‘Inputs’ tab, add your GFX channels as video sources if you wish to see them in your multi-view.
-This is especially helpful if you are using picture-in-picture.
+Next, in the Inputs tab, add your GFX channels as video sources if you wish to see them in your multi-view.
+This is especially helpful if you are using picture-in-picture or other full-screen graphics.

 After saving your settings, you will see the desired number of GFX channels and any GFX channels added to your multi-view.

 The first step in adding graphics overlays to the GFX channel is adding a layer.
-Press the ‘+’ button to get started.
+You can easily add a Livestream pre-built graphic template such as a lower third by navigating the Studio Graphics Store seen inside the graphics module.

 The layer will appear on the left side of the module.
 Click either paintbrush button to enter the GFX designer to build your graphic.